Franzi-4/kivo-web/src/content/blog/beyond_ads_ai_monetization.md

 - **Behavioral**: Triggered by specific actions (e.g., failing a level multiple times)
 - **Time-based**: Optimized for when players are most likely to convert
 - **Social**: Leverages peer pressure and social proof

+For detailed paywall optimization strategies, see our guide on [Paywall AI Optimization](/blog/paywall-ai-optimization).

 ### AI-Powered Pricing Optimization
 Dynamic pricing isn't about charging different players different prices for the same content—it's about offering different value propositions based on player segments.